IgorMundstein/WinMemoryCleaner/README.md

 In the past, I struggled with having the hardware and software to enjoy the best of technology and gaming.
 It was a constant battle to squeeze every last drop of performance out of a limited machine.

-Although today I might not need this tool for my use as before, I maintain it in my free time for a simple reason: to help others who still face that struggle.
+Although I may not need this tool for my own use as I once did, I maintain it in my free time for a simple reason: to help others who still face that struggle.
 I see this project as a form of social work—a contribution to the art of technology and a thank you to the beautiful open-source community that empowers us all.

 This tool is for you.
-Knowing that it helps someone get a smoother experience, load a game faster, or feel less frustrated with their computer is what motivates me—real, true comments on how this tool helps you make my day.
+Hearing from users like you about how this tool helps is what truly makes my day.

 ---